triazo/immersive_scaler/Readme.md

   giving you spagetti legs, while a value of 0 will give you fat pancake legs.

+- **Thigh Percentage**: Out of the space between the top of the leg and the foot, what percentage should be used by the thigh, vs the calf.
+This helps get the knee in the right place when using full body.

 - **Extra Leg Length**: In case no configuration where the avatar's feet touch the floor looks any good, you can have the avatar's feet and virtual floor be underneath your real floor by a certian amount by